Greeks strike over state TV closure as backlash grows

-ATHENS Greek workers will stage a nationwide strike on Thursday, forcing hospitals to work on emergency staff and disrupting transport, in protest against the "sudden death" of state broadcaster ERT, switched off in the middle of the night by the government.
+ATHENS, June 13 Greek workers stage a nationwide strike on Thursday, forcing hospitals to work on emergency staff and disrupting transport, in protest against the "sudden death" of state broadcaster ERT, switched off in the middle of the night by the government.

 The government described its decision to shut the 75-year-old broadcaster as a temporary move before its relaunch in slimmed-down form.